Elfsborgsmarschen's gold medal

 The challenge is set.
 The answer is yours.

 You know what it takes.
-Whether you walk 10, 20, or 40 kilometers, the principle is the same: you must complete both days to receive the medal.
+Whether you walk 10, 20, or 40 kilometres, the principle is the same: you must complete both days to receive the medal.
 It’s time to stop thinking and start preparing.

 Registration opens soon.
 The march takes place on the second weekend of June 2026.
 Places are limited.